Hepatology

 Refractory Ascites

 Frequent therapeutic paracentesis with or without albumin infusion is the most widely accepted treatment for patients with refractory ascites (see “Large-Volume Ascites” for controversy and dosing of albumin use).
 For those who have loculated fluid or are unwilling or unable to receive frequent paracentesis, TIPS placement can also be considered.
 In the appropriately selected patient, TIPS is highly effective for preventing ascites recurrence by decreasing the activity of sodium-retaining mechanisms and improving renal function.
-Ongoing studies will determine whether TIPS may also provide a survival benefit.
+Ongoing studies will determine whether TIPS might also provide a survival benefit.

-Table 5: Child-Pugh Classification *
+Table 3: Child-Pugh Classification*

-Clinical or Biochemical Parameter 1 2 3
+Clinical or Biochemical Parameter Points

 Bilirubin (mg/dL) <2 2-3 >3